Department Notes – 2015

 Shiu-Ling Chiu, “Association between inter-joint coordination and balance control during stair negotiation”

-Lastly, congratulations to Kelley Long, our individual donor rep from OER, who gave birth to Lucia Christine Long on thee Monday night at the start of the blizzard.
+Lastly, congratulations to Kelley Long, our individual donor rep from ODAR, who gave birth to Lucia Christine Long on thee Monday night at the start of the blizzard.

 Enjoy the brief break today, and get ready for the next winter blast.